New Zealand, situated in the southwestern Pacific Ocean, plays a noteworthy role in global financial markets, especially in the Asia-Pacific region.

 How to verify if a forex broker is regulated in New Zealand

 Understandably you may want to verify that the regulation your broker says they have is true and official at some point.
-This should be relatively easy to do in NZ since brokers should be FMA regulated.
+This should be relatively easy to do in NZ since brokers are required to be FMA regulated.

-In order to do this you should go to the official website and look for the list of licensed providers from the FMA.
-You should just have to type in your brokers name and it should appear under the business name of the broker that you can often find at the bottom of their homepage.
+In order to do this you should go to the FMA official website and look for the list of licensed providers from the regulator.
+You should just have to type in your broker’s name and it should appear under the business name of the broker that you can often find at the bottom of their homepage.

 Once you have done this, simply read the description and it will inform you about the current regulatory status of that broker.